 A UP can only cover Member States of the EU.
-As of June 2023, the following EU Member States have agreed to be Contracting Member States of the UP and UPC system:
+As of September 2024, the following EU Member States have ratified the UPCA and are Contracting Member States of the UP and UPC system:

-Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovakia, Slovenia, and Sweden.
+Austria, Belgium, Bulgaria, Denmark, Estonia, Finland, Germany, France, Italy, Latvia, Lithuania, Luxembourg, Malta, Netherlands, Portugal, Romania, Slovenia, and Sweden.